 Figure 1.7, Age of Housing Structures in Bellaire, illustrates how housing construction increased greatly in the 1990s and 2000s as compared to previous decades.
 This construction was primarily replacing older housing stock more than expanding the overall supply, as has continued to date.
 Bellaire has limited space available for additional new housing development, but the amount of housing that has been replaced over the last several decades is substantial.
-The data in Figure 1.7, which is based on Census Bureau estimates through 2012, suggests that Bellaire has likely already passed the point since 2012 where more than 50 percent of it housing was built since 1990 or later (was estimated at 48.9 percent in 2012).
+The data in Figure 1.7, which is based on Census Bureau estimates through 2012, suggests that Bellaire has likely already passed the point since 2012 where more than 50 percent of its housing was built since 1990 or later (was estimated at 48.9 percent in 2012).
 As of 1993, when the previous comprehensive plan was initially being drafted, about 20 percent of Bellaire's housing had been replaced over the preceding seven to ten years.
-According to City building permit data through 2008, that percentage had surpassed 60 percent in the ensuing timeframe, representing a reconstruction rate of approximately three percent of single family detached homes per year.
+According to City building permit data through 2008, that percentage had surpassed 60 percent ensuing timeframe, representing a reconstructionapproximately three single family detached homes per year.

-FIGURE 1.7, Age of Housing \$tructures in Bellaire
+FIGURE 1.7, Age of Housing Structures in Bellaire